• Skip to main content

 Cutting Techniques

-Scrub beets well and either peel or leave skins on, which are edible.
+Scrub beets well and either peel or leave skins on the skins are edible.

 Using a large, sharp knife, slice off ends and either grate raw (in the case of salads) or slice into circles.
 Chop beets into slices or small squares.
 Often beets are cooked whole eliminating the need for cutting.